 Upland hunting in Alaska is an experience like none other.
+From fly in hunting, hunting by skis, and even by foot, it is a paradise of upland birds.
 It is home to seven wild upland bird species, and pursuing them all will take you to vastly diverse and beautiful landscapes all uniquely contained in one state.
 This richness in diversity also creates a wealth of complications for those who would like to hunt upland birds in the Last Frontier, and deciphering the season dates, huntable areas, daily limits, and everything else that goes into planning a hunt can seem daunting.
 Let’s break it down so you can have a good starting point should you want to (and you should) come hunt in Alaska.

 COVID-19 Updates and Restrictions for Alaska Hunting Seasons

 As of right now the state of Alaska Health Mandate is requiring non-resident hunters to get COVID-19 test before departure of their home state.
 The form, which is available below, requests travelers to test within 72 hours before departure.
 Varying procedures are in place and we highly recommend checking up on their most up-to-date information to avoid a 14 day quarantine.

 Game Management Units, Season Dates, and Bag Limits